ricasbp/Shows4All/README.md

 ![Shows4All3](https://github.com/user-attachments/assets/13aecf7d-041e-4113-8869-a83ed3c49abf)

+# Login Accounts:
-# Login Accounts (If it's necessary to create more, a user needs to be added to the Database):
+(If it's necessary to create more, a user needs to be added to the Database)

     Admin: Elson2 ola
     Client: Elson ola